How To Keep Dogs Entertained

 Here are some tips and safety considerations to keep in mind when leaving your dog home alone:

-If you can, have a trusted family member, neighbor, or pet sitter come to check in on your pup while you’re away.
+- If you can, have a trusted family member, neighbour, or pet sitter come to check in on your pup while you’re away.
 They can ensure your dog is safe and content, and you’ll be able to enjoy your time away easily.

 Avoiding Boredom and Keeping Your Furry Friend Happy